omcandido/v_repExtLanelets/README.md

 To solve these dependencies, clone the plugin in the V-REP/programming folder, along with the other plugins (this is because it needs the "common", "include", etc V-REP folders).

-If you find any problem, please let me know.
+If you find any problems, please let me know.

 ## INSTRUCTIONS
 - Compile the plugin (there is a compiled plugin for Linux x64 under the "compiled_plugin" folder)